Offline Diffusion Policy for Multi-User Delay-Constrained Scheduling: Related Work

 \subsection{Offline Reinforcement Learning and Diffusion Models}

-Distributional shift presents a significant challenge for offline reinforcement learning (RL), and various methods have been proposed to address this issue by employing conservatism to constrain the policy or Q-values through regularization techniques \cite{wu2019behavior, kumar2019stabilizing, fujimoto2019off, kumar2020conservative, ma2023iteratively}.
+{Distributional shift presents a significant challenge for offline reinforcement learning (RL), and various methods have been proposed to address this issue by employing conservatism to constrain the policy or Q-values through regularization techniques \cite{kumar2020conservative,song2020score}.
 Policy regularization ensures that the learned policy remains close to the behavior policy by incorporating policy regularizers.
-Examples include BRAC \cite{wu2019behavior}, BEAR \cite{kumar2019stabilizing}, BCQ \cite{fujimoto2019off}, TD3-BC \cite{fujimoto2021minimalist}, implicit updates \cite{peng2019advantage, siegel2020keep, nair2020awac}, and importance sampling approaches \cite{kostrikov2021offline, swaminathan2015batch, liu2019off, nachum2019algaedice}.
+Examples include BRAC \cite{wu2019behavior}, BEAR \cite{kumar2019stabilizing}, BCQ \cite{fujimoto2019off}, TD3-BC \cite{fujimoto2021minimalist}, implicit updates \cite{nair2020awac}, and importance sampling approaches \cite{kostrikov2021offline}.
 In contrast, critic regularization focuses on constraining Q-values to enhance stability, e.g., CQL \cite{kumar2020conservative}, IQL (Implicit Q-Learning) \cite{kostrikov2021offlines}, and TD3-CVAE \cite{rezaeifar2022offline}.
-Furthermore, developing a rigorous theoretical understanding of optimality and designing robust, well-founded algorithms remain fundamental challenges in the field of offline RL \cite{li2024towards, akgul2024deterministic, park2024value}.
+Furthermore, developing a rigorous theoretical understanding of optimality and designing robust, well-founded algorithms remain fundamental challenges in the field of offline RL \cite{li2024towards}.}

-Diffusion models \cite{ho2020denoising, song2020score, sohl2015deep, song2019generative, song2020denoising}, a specialized class of generative models, have achieved remarkable success in various domains, particularly in generating images from text descriptions \cite{ramesh2022hierarchical, wang2024prolificdreamer}.
-Recent advancements have explored the theoretical foundations of diffusion models, such as their statistical underpinnings \cite{chen2023score, kingma2024understanding}, and methods to accelerate sampling \cite{lu2022dpm, frans2024one}.
-Generative models have also been applied to policy modeling, including approaches like conditional VAE \cite{kingma2013auto}, Diffusers \cite{janner2022planning, ajay2022conditional}, DQL \cite{wang2022diffusion, chen2024diffusion, kang2024efficient}, SfBC \cite{chen2022offline, lu2023contrastive, chenh2023score}, and IDQL \cite{hansen2023idql}.
-Our proposed SOCD represents a novel application of a critic-guided diffusion-based policy as the scheduling policy, specifically designed for multi-user delay-constrained scheduling tasks.
+{Diffusion models \cite{ho2020denoising}, a specialized class of generative models, have achieved remarkable success in various domains, particularly in generating images from text descriptions \cite{wang2024prolificdreamer}.
+Recent advancements have explored the theoretical foundations of diffusion models, such as their statistical underpinnings \cite{chen2023score}, and methods to accelerate sampling \cite{lu2022dpm}.
+Generative models have also been applied to policy modeling, including approaches like conditional VAE \cite{kingma2013auto}, Diffusers \cite{janner2022planning}, DQL \cite{wang2022diffusion}, SfBC \cite{chen2022offline}, and IDQL \cite{hansen2023idql}. }